mfrmn/mfrmn.github.io/research/index.md

 ## Papers under review / working papers

-[1] **Trading off Scale and Scope: Gaining Productivity through Elective Care Pooling in Regional Hospital Systems**, with Nicos Savva and Stefan Scholtes.
+[1] **Trading off Scale and Scope: Gaining Productivity through Hospital System Redesign**, with Nicos Savva and Stefan Scholtes.
 Working paper.

 *Please let me know if you would like a copy of any manuscripts when they become available*